-The ACLU of Southern California (ACLU/SC) is serious about protecting protesters’ First Amendment rights.
+The ACLU of Southern California is serious about protecting protesters’ First Amendment rights.
 Contact our legal intake system or at 213.977.5253.

 Download our guide (.pdf) Know Your First Amendment Rights to Demonstrate and Protest for general information on protesting rights and when permits are required, including: